anshulkala/Python/cloud_certified_processional/StephanneUdemyNotes.md

     - Saving strategy : In dev , you can automation deletion of templates at `5 pm` and recreate at `8 am`

 ### Productivity
-    - Ability to rec-create and destory resouces on cloud on the fly
+    - Ability to recreate and destory resouces on cloud on the fly
     - Automated generation of diagrams for ur template
     - Declerative Programming - No need to figure out ordering and orchestration